Tagging of data

 total size is 24,788,299 speedup is 59.51 (DRY RUN)

-The trail of output from default version of rsync is like:
+The trailing output from the default version of rsync looks like:

 ....